akka/akka/akka-docs-dev/rst/scala/stream-graphs.rst

 Constructing Flow Graphs
 ------------------------
-Flow graphs are built from simple Flows which serve as the linear connections within the graphs as well as Junctions which serve as fan-in and fan-out points for flows.
-Thanks to the junctions having meaningful types based on their behaviour and making them explicit elements these elements should be rather straight forward to use.
+Flow graphs are built from simple Flows which serve as the linear connections within the graphs as well as junctions which serve as fan-in and fan-out points for Flows.
+Thanks to the junctions having meaningful types based on their behaviour and making them explicit elements these elements should be rather straightforward to use.

-Akka Streams currently provides these junctions:
+Akka Streams currently provide these junctions:

 * **Fan-out**